osscameroon/sami/Architecture.md

 ## Artifact Managment System

-The **Artifact Managment System** is responsible for the creation, storage of your artifacts, this is also where we can request the deployment of an artifact to any environment.
+The **Artifact Managment System** is responsible for the creation and storage of your artifacts, this is also where we can request the deployment of an artifact to any environment.

 In the case of an application packaged as a **docker image**,